Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Ole Miss Schedule Analysis

-- The Rebels' signature win this season came in a 54-49 victory over the No. 5 Stanford Cardinal on March 19.
+- In their best win of the season, the Rebels defeated the No. 5 Stanford Cardinal, 54-49, on March 19.

-- The Rebels have six wins over Quadrant 1 opponents, tied for the 24th-most in the country.
+- The Rebels have six wins against Quadrant 1 teams, tied for the 24th-most in Division 1.

 Ole Miss 2022-23 Best Wins